In this article, we discuss the concept of Less is More: Fundamentals of Minimalist Web Design.

 White space can be a confusing concept if you’re not familiar with design.
 It’s one of the most powerful elements of minimalism, though it’s not always easy to notice.
 White space is also known as negative space, and it refers to the space found inside and surrounding other design elements.

 When putting together your minimalist design, pay attention to sizing.
 What do you want to stand out?
-What do you want to blend in a bit more?
-Understanding hierarchy is an effective way to get your users to do what you want, whether it’s clicked on a new page or read a post.
+Do you want to blend in a bit more?
+Understanding hierarchy is an effective way to get your users to do what you want, whether it’s clicked on a new page or reading a post.
 In the below example, Budnitz Bicycles uses visual hierarchy in their web design to keep the focus on their products.

 Finally, the most important part of minimalist web design is to ensure it’s usable.
 A startling

 47% of users expect a web page to load in 2 seconds or less.
 If your website takes too long to load or fails to work correctly, you’re losing out on users.

 While you can endlessly focus on different aspects of usability, the key things to remember when it comes to designing a minimalist website are:

 - Load time – How long does it take to load your elements?